 I’ve heard too many new photographers telling me that they were often frustrated with blurry photographs being captured.
 They did not know what the reasons were, nor were they able to resolve this issue effectively.

-Instead of using matrix focusing, 51 point focusing or other fanciful technology, I strongly recommend using single point focus.
+Instead of using matrix focusing, 51 point focusing, or other fanciful technology, I strongly recommend using single point focus.
 It must be the photographer telling the camera where to focus, rather than having the camera make this important decision for us.

 Although technology advances in leaps and bounds, a camera’s intelligence is still unable to read a human’s mind.
 The camera will not know exactly where or which area in the frame we want to focus on.
-Therefore, always reserve the rights to make this important decision yourself.
+Therefore, always reserve the right to make this important decision yourself.

-Setting a Fast Enough Shutter Speed:
+Setting a Fast Enough Shutter Speed

-The general rule of thumb to prevent “camera shake”, is to have the denominator of the shutter speed 1.5 times greater than the focal length.
+The general rule of thumb to prevent camera shake, is to have the denominator of the shutter speed 1.5 times greater than the focal length.
 In other words, if your focal length is 50mm, your shutter speed shall be at least 1/80 seconds to avoid blurry photographs.
 If your focal length is at 100mm, your shutter speed shall be at 1/160 seconds or faster.

-Using a Tripod:
+Using a Tripod

-Firmly Holding the Camera:
+Firmly Holding the Camera

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: